JakDudley/Portfolio.1/TESTING.md

 As well as using lighthouse I found another [Independent Accessibility Checker](https://www.siteimprove.com/) to further improve my understanding of the accessibility of my website.
 ![Independent Check](assets/docs/images/self-check.png)
 After checking and going through all of the reports and editing on Dev Tools I feel much more comfortable and confident using HTML and CSS.
 On making my next project I will have a head start in making the site more accessible from the start thus ensuring I have more time to perfect the project and less time going over elements, of course still conducting regular tests.

-3
+# Changes Along the Way
+Throughout the course of my project I made decisons that effected the way the website runs and displays now as a finished project.
+- On each of the forms I origanlly used a code from [W3](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_input_button) But after testing this feature out i realised that it did not clear the form like a submit button would.
+If my knowledge of JavaScript was better i would of kept this in but to keep my site as realisitc and funcitnol as possible i decided to stick with a simple submit type.
+- When I started the project there were only infact three pages, Home, Reviews and menu.
+Booking a table was on the home page as I wanted to force this upon the user, but it was pointed out to me by peers and fellow students that when they visited the site for the first time it didnt feel like they were on a home page and often tried refreshing the page.
+After hearing this feedback i decided to make the reserve page.
+By doing this I made an additional page which is now fully funcitnal and created the home page we see today, with a simple paragraph and some images it quickly became a much better feeling site.
+- The forms on media querys, at first i created the site for desktop and when it came to the forms for smaller devices it massively deformed the screen, so i took the inititive to create forms for smaller screens and displying them as hidden, i found this to work effective and also improved my ability in CSS.

  [Back to README](/README.md)